Xangis/ModernMUD/docs/WISHLIST.md

 - A way to implement a crafting system.

-  This is probably a bid project, but player crafting is a big draw for some people.
+  This is probably a big project, but player crafting is a big draw for some people.
 Getting it right in a way that doesn't throw off game balance is tough, but that can be left to game administrators as long as we design it in a way that is flexible and easy-to-configure.